-This community phase is characterized by the loss of blackbrush, a severe decline in Joshua tree (80 to 100 percent mortality), and an increase in big galleta (10 to 50 percent increase in cover).
+This community phase is characterized by severe declines in creosote bush and Joshua tree (80 to 100 percent mortality), and an increase in big galleta (10 to 50 percent increase in cover).
 Mortality rates are highest for younger Joshua trees that are exposed to higher fire temperatures or that have leaf ladders that allow flames to reach the canopy (DeFalco et al. 2010).
-Joshua tree is capable of sprouting after fire, but this is not a guarantee of survival (Minnich 2003; DeFalco et al. 2010.
+Joshua tree is capable of sprouting after fire, but this is not a guarantee of survival (Minnich 2003; DeFalco et al. 2010).
 If drought follows fire, individuals that initially survived are subject to increased herbivory, which often causes mortality (DeFalco et al. 2010).
 Recruitment of Joshua tree is negatively impacted by fire (DeFalco et al. 2010), because of a loss of shrub cover that acts to facilitate seedling establishment (Brittingham and Walker 2000), and because of declines in rodent populations due to the loss of vegetation structure (Vamstad 2009).
 Thus, fire may shift Joshua tree communities towards a sparse cover of older, taller populations of Joshua tree with little recruitment or chance of survival beyond the Joshua tree lifespan (DeFalco et al. 2010).
 Initially, the post-burn community is dominated by big galleta, non-native grasses (Bromus rubens), native annuals and native subshrubs.
 Native annuals likely to be present include desert dandelion, bristly fiddleneck, and pincushion flower but many different species could be at a particular site.
 Subshrubs that often become dominant after fire include desert globemallow (Sphaeralcea ambigua), desert trumpet (Eriogonum inflatum), brownplume wirelettuce (Stephanomeria pauciflora), and desert marigold (Baileya multiradiata).
-With time, shrub cover increases with the recovery of species capable of resprouting (including Mojave yucca, white ratany, Mexican bladdersage, [Salazaria mexicana], catclaw acacia [Acacia gregii], Nevada ephedra [Ephedra nevadensis], water jacket [Lycium andersonii], and Mojave cottonthorn [Tetradymia stenolepis]), and colonization by short-lived shrubs from off-site dispersal (including Cooper's goldenbush, burrobush, and eastern Mojave buckwheat).
-As shrub cover increases, safe sites for Joshua tree recruitment increases, and as vegetation structure becomes more complex, rodent populations important for the dispersal and recruitment of Joshua tree and blackbrush increase (Vamstad 2009), and early colonization of these species may begin to occur.
-With a long period of time without fire (100 plus years), shorter-lived species die out and are very gradually replaced by longerlived species (Vasek 1983, Abella 2009, Vamstad 2009).
+With time, shrub cover increases with the recovery of species capable of resprouting (including Mojave yucca, white ratany, Mexican bladdersage [Salazaria mexicana], Nevada ephedra [Ephedra nevadensis], water jacket [Lycium] andersonii], and Mojave cottonthorn [Tetradymia stenolepis], and colonization by short-lived shrubs from off-site dispersal (including Cooper's goldenbush, burrobush, eastern Mojave buckwheat, white bursage).
+As shrub cover increases, safe sites for creosote bush and Joshua tree recruitment increases, and as vegetation structure becomes more complex, rodent populations important for the dispersal and recruitment of Joshua tree increase (Vamstad 2009), facilitating colonization.
+With a long period of time without fire, creosote bush begins to regain dominance as shorter-lived species die out (Vasek 1983, Abella 2009, Vamstad 2009).
 This community is an at-risk phase, as the increased cover and biomass of big galleta and non-native annual grasses increases the likelihood of repeat burning (D'Antonio and Vitousek 1992, Brooks et al. 2004, Brooks and Matchett 2006).
 If the fire return interval is less than 20 years, this community is very likely to transition to State 3.